carneades/carneades-4/examples/AGs/YAML/README.md

 These YAML files represent Carneades 4.x argument graphs.
-The YAML format (scheme) illustrated here is the native and preferred text format for representing and interchanging argument graphs in Carneades 4.x.
+The YAML format (scheme) used here is the native and preferred text format for representing and interchanging argument graphs in Carneades 4.x.